 The following places must be smokefree at all times:

-- The buildings and grounds of schools and early childhood centres, hospitals and stadiums.
+- The buildings and grounds of all schools and early childhood centres at any time on any day.

 - Indoor areas of licensed premises and workplaces ('licensed premises' includes bars, restaurants, cafés, sports clubs and casinos; 'workplaces' includes offices, factories, warehouses, work canteens and break rooms).